Splunk® SOAR (Cloud)

 Every vault item within a container is denoted by a vault_id.

 Most vault APIs are defined directly as functions in the phantom.vault module.
-The create_attachment API is defined as a class method of the Vault class within the phantom.vault module.
+The create_attachment and get_vault_tmp_dir APIs are defined as class methods of the Vault class within the phantom.vault module.

 vault_add(container=None, file_location=None, file_name=None, metadata=None, trace=False):